 Above 70 degrees: tomatoes, eggplants, peppers, cucumbers, squash, corn, melons

-With a raised bed, you can cheat the weather and give your garden a head start.
-Soil in a raised bed typically warms up faster than ground soil.
+Soil in raised beds typically warms up faster than ground soil, so you can plant a little earlier.
 You can speed the process even more by

 laying sheets of plastic on the bed for a week or more.
 After planting cold-sensitive plants, cover them with "a cloche,